 If companies fail to comply with their legal obligations, fines can be imposed.
 These can amount to up to EUR 8 million or up to 2% of global annual sales, though the turnoverbased fine framework only applies to companies with annual sales of more than EUR 400 million.
-Furthermore, if a fine is imposed above a certain minimum level, the company may be excluded from the award of public contracts.
+In addition, the company may be excluded from the award of public contracts if the fine exceeds a certain minimum amount.